Miracle Beach Provincial Park

 Miracle Beach Provincial Park is a provincial park on the eastern shore of Vancouver Island in British Columbia, Canada.
 Located between Comox and Campbell River, the park includes a foreshore area in the Strait of Georgia, much of the Black Creek estuary, and a forested area.
 According to its Master Plan, it fulfills primarily a recreational role with a focus on beach play, picnicking, nature appreciation, and camping, and a secondary conservation role with a focus on the natural shoreline and estuary.
-I support of its recreational focus the park is developed with a day-use parking area with accessible trails leading to the shoreline and a camping area with 200 drive-in sites.
+In support of its recreational focus the park is developed with a day-use parking area with accessible trails leading to the shoreline and a camping area with 200 drive-in sites.
 The park is also hosts a nature centre building and a sheltered group picnic shelter.
 Vegetation in the park is typical for the region's second-growth forests with Douglas-fir most prominent.
 Common associates include Western hemlock, Sitka spruce, red alder and bigleaf maple.
-Salal and sword fern are the most abundant shrub.
+Salal and sword fern are abundant in the understorey.
 Black Creek, which flows through the park, is a spawning area for coho salmon.